typestack/typedi/README.md

 ```

 This code will not work, because Engine has a reference to Car, and Car has a reference to Engine.
-One of them will be undefined and it will cause an errors.
-To fix them you need to specify a type in a function like this:
+One of them will be undefined and it cause errors.
+To fix them you need to specify a type in a function this way:

 ```typescript
 // Car.ts